 We also pursue the functionality of spices and herbs.

-Through our development teams in Yokohama and Shizuoka, we search for new food raw materials, develop processing technologies, develop products for restaurants and households, and communicate information and engage in educational outreach toward customers.
+Through our development teams, we search for new food raw materials, develop processing technologies, develop products for restaurants and households, and communicate information and engage in educational outreach toward customers.

 We develop processing methods for spices and herbs.